DATA151-FA2021/semester-project-team-2/data/README.md

 # Project Data

-Use in reference for details on each data set
+Use as a reference for details on each data set

 Cleaned_Weightless_Numerical_Data.csv: Dummy variables for yes/no variables as well as categorical variables with additional cleaning done in R to repalce commas that acted as decimal points and an unreasonable negative value was changed to zero.